WhaleTaleDesigns/env/README.md

 # @WhaleTaleDesigns/env

-Development environmnet setup for working at WhaleTaleDesigns.
+Development environmnet setup for working with WhaleTaleDesigns projects.

 ## What's next?
 How do I make an app with this?